 Now it’s time for the rolling pin.
 Remove dough from the refrigerator and begin rolling out.

-You’re going for a 1/2 inch thick, about a 6 inch wide and 12 inch tall rectangle.
+You’re going for a thickness of 1/2 inch, so the rectangle should be about 6 x 12 inches.
 The exact dimensions are not important, but the thickness is.
 Fold the rectangle into thirds like a business letter:

-Turn it clockwise or counter clockwise, then grab your rolling pin again:
+Turn it 90 degrees, then grab your rolling pin again:

 Repeat this 5 more times, for a total of 6 rolling out + folding sessions.